Lionel Hollins Addition Displays Rockets Defensive Commitment

 The Grizzlies established themselves as one of the best defensive teams with Hollins at the helm.
 Under Hollins, Memphis notched an average defensive net rating of 104.2 while holding their opponents to 97.7 points per game.

-Hollins' defensive schemes helped the Grizzlies reach the post-season in three out of his four years in Memphis and post a 58.2 winning percentage as head coach.
+Hollins' defensive schemes helped the Grizzlies reach the post-season in three out of his four years in Memphis and notched a 58.2 winning percentage as head coach.

 Read More